Photo © Jonas Kahn 2014

 No, the Somerville Housing Authority handles those programs, and you can reach them at 617- 625-1152 or view their website here.

-Who can I call for help stabilizing my rental situation?
+Who can help me stabilize my rental housing?

 You can contact the Office of Housing Stability at (617) 625-6600 ext 2581 or fill out their intake form here.
 You can also contact the Just a Start Mediation for Results Program at 617-918-7518 or visit their website.